-Now to make a virtual machine efficient, one must use a very simple short-term scheduling rule, such as first-come, first-served (Brinch Hansen 1973).
+Now to make a virtual machine efficient, one must use a very simple short-term scheduling rule (such as first come, first served) [2].
 If the disk has a moving access head this is about the worst possible algorithm one can use for disk transfers.
-It is vital that the language make it possible for the programmer to write a medium-term scheduling algorithm that will minimize disk head movement (Hoare 1974).
+It is vital that the language make it possible for the programmer to write a medium-term scheduling algorithm that will minimize disk head movements [3].
 The data type queue mentioned earlier makes it possible to implement arbitrary scheduling rules within a monitor.

 The difficulty is that while a monitor is performing an input/output operation it is impossible for other processes to enter the same monitor and join the disk queue.
-They will automatically be delayed by the shortterm scheduler and only allowed to enter the monitor one at a time after each disk transfer.
+They will automatically be delayed by the short-term scheduler and only allowed to enter the monitor one at a time after each disk transfer.
 This will, of course, make the attempt to control disk scheduling within the monitor illusory.
-To give the programmer complete control of disk scheduling, processes should be able to enter the disk queue during disk transfers.
+To give the programmer complete control of disk scheduling, processes should be able to enter th'e disk queue during disk transfers.
 Since arrival and service in the disk queueing system potentially are simultaneous operations they must be handled by different system components, as shown in Fig. 6.